Murder of Imette St. Guillen: Arrest

 Littlejohn, an ex-convict, had spent more than 12 years in prison for drug possession and robbery charges.
 He was on parole at the time of his employment at The Falls and, by working late hours at the bar, was violating the curfew of his parole agreement.
 He was initially held by authorities because of the parole violation, and was later charged with one count of first-degree murder and two counts of second-degree murder for the death of St. Guillen.
 During that time, Littlejohn was tried and convicted in the attempted abduction of a Queens woman on October 19, 2005; this abduction attempt was later linked to St. Guillen's case, as the woman called police after seeing the suspected van on TV news reports.

 Littlejohn's initial defense attorney was Kevin O'Donnell, but he was dismissed after Littlejohn complained about his work.
 Littlejohn's second lawyer, Joyce David, was known for her book What You Should Know If You're Accused of a Crime.
 She filed a 36-page legal brief on her defendant's behalf alleging a "wide-ranging conspiracy" related to Littlejohn and the St. Guillen murder.

 According to prosecutors, Littlejohn started his criminal career at age 12, first stealing a 70-year-old woman's purse with the help of a friend.
 Prosecutors in the 2005 abduction sought court permission to discuss Littlejohn's crimes, and prosecutor Frank DeGaetano said that the crimes "fairly reflect his character."
 Littlejohn's lawyer wanted discussion of his past banned from the trial.

 License for The Falls bar

 During the investigation, there were revelations that The Falls bar manager, Daniel Dorrian, had allegedly lied about elements of St. Guillen's disappearance and murder.
-Jeff Ragsdale, a New York City writer, organized a group of people through Craigslist to start a protest demonstration in front of The Falls bar.
+Jeff Ragsdale, a New York City writer, organized a group of people through Craigslist to start a demonstration in front of The Falls bar.
 The demonstrations lasted a few months, and around June 2006 The Falls bar lost its liquor license.
-The Pioneer bar was associated with the disappearance of St. Guillen that night, but it is not related to her murder.
+The Pioneer bar was associated with the disappearance of St. Guillen that night, but was not related to her murder.
 Nevertheless, the bar suffered negative publicity, and news reports showed images of its facade in coverage of the murder, leading the bar to change its name to the R Bar.